gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/configuring-stroom.md

 In a clustered deployment each node must be given a node name that is unique within the cluster.
 This is used to identify nodes in the Nodes screen.
-It could be the hostname of the node or follow some other naming convetion.
+It could be the hostname of the node or follow some other naming convention.

 ```yaml
   node: